 Check the website of Icelandair and Wow air which provide direct flights to Iceland from different destinations in Europe, North America and Canada.
 My suggestion would be to extend your trip for at least a week so you can enjoy some exploring of Iceland and avoid the most expensive flight tickets around the festival dates.

 The main venue is in Harpa concert hall which is located in downtown of Reykjavik.
 Most of the other acts take place in smaller concert halls, bars, clubs, museums and shops all around the town.

 Fortunately November is not the highest tourist season in Iceland, however many people especially arrive for this particular festival.
 Therefore accommodation possibilities can be very limited and it is important to book your stay in advance.
 My tip is to reserve accommodation that is downtown and within a walking distance from the main venues.
 It will help you saving some money on transportation when you will be coming from and to your hotel every day.
 It can also be very convenient since Icelandic weather is very unpredictable and trust me, you do not want to walk too long in rain and wind in the middle of the night.
-For some budget friendly options check my article on social hostels in Iceland.

 The concerts are happening basically all the time during the four days of the festival.
 However if it is your first time in Iceland you should think of visiting some of the beautiful sites outside Reykjavik.
 For some useful tips, check the article on The Best Airwaves Daytrips.

 Photo: Iceland Airwaves official